 Probation is a type of legal supervision that is imposed by the court.
 An individual can be sentenced to probation instead of being giving jail time, or be given probation following a jail or prison term.
+This article explains probation in detail, including different types of probation and various probation rules in Florida.

 Who Can Get Probation?